Academic Resource Center

 The RA is a student with the responsibility of leading and caring for the people on your hall.
 Your RA will oversee discipleship on your hall.

-Resident Counselors are recent BJU graduates who are now staff members working on graduate degrees.
+Resident Mentors are recent BJU graduates who are now staff members working on graduate degrees.
 They’re happy to serve you through advice and prayer as you adjust to college life.

 - Resident Supervisor

-The supervisor oversees the residence hall staff, including room leaders, group leaders, RAs and resident counselors.
+The supervisor oversees the residence hall staff, group leaders, RAs and resident mentors.
 They’re here to help you pursue Christlikeness and long-term spiritual success.

 Make sure you take advantage of the handouts this week during Society Rush.
 You’ll probably see the booths and tents set up on your side of campus.
 Go and meet lots of new people and accept their invitations to meals and events—especially if they’re paying for you.
 And be sure to make some mental notes for next year so you can make the next class of new students feel welcome.